 Since 2011, Council's projector has been lighting up the Bob Rose Stand at the former home of the Collingwood Football Club.
-In 2016, 2018, 2019 and 2020 the projector relocated to Peel Street Park in Collingwood for a very popular series of projections over the winter months.
+In 2016, 2018, 2019, 2020 and 2021 the projector relocated to Peel Street Park in Collingwood for a very popular series of projections over the winter months.

 The massive, red-brick wall in the park has become a cinematic-screen for large-scale still and moving image artworks which are projected every night after dark, until late.
 In the past few years, City of Yarra has presented a dynamic series of projections at this site by emerging, mid-career and established artists.

-By popular demand the projection program is returning to Peel Street Park in 2021 on the corner of Peel and Little Oxford Streets in Collingwood and will be screening artwork every night after dark until midnight.
+By popular demand the projection program is returning to Peel Street Park in 2022 on the corner of Peel and Little Oxford Streets in Collingwood and will be screening artwork every night after dark until midnight.

 Image: Dean Cross, Right Land's 2015 (still), Single channel digital video, 13 mins, 18 sec